miShelbyT/pet-date-frontend/README.md

-# Mod 3 Pairs Project with Demetrio Lima:
+# Mod 3 Pairs Project initially created with Demetrio Lima:

+Go here to view project demo: https://youtu.be/uolpe_CaOec

 Pet Dates is pet date scheduler app that allows the user to add a new pet, peruse a list of current pet clients, and view, save, update and delete pet dates.